Gradient Flow in Sparse Neural Networks and How Lottery Tickets Win: Experiments

 \subsection{Gradient Flow at Initialization}

-In this section, we measure the gradient flow over the course of the training (\cref{fig:gradnorm}) and evaluate the performance of our generalized He initialization method (\cref{table:results}), and that proposed by \citet{Liu2018}, over the commonly used masked dense initialization.
-Sparse \gls{nn} initialized using the initialization distribution of a dense model (\textit{Scratch} in \cref{fig:gradnorm}) start in a flat region where gradient flow is very small and don't make any early progress.
-Learning starts after 1000 iterations for LeNet5 and 5000 for VGG-16, however, their generalization is sub-optimal. \Citet{Liu2018} claim their proposed initialization has no empirical effect as compared to the masked dense initialization\footnote{Models with \gls{batchnorm} and skip connections are less affected by initialization, and this is likely why the authors did not observe this effect.}.
-Although technically incorrect (see \cref{sec:methods_init}), our results show their method to be largely as effective as our proposed initialization.
-This indicates that the assumption of a mask having roughly uniform mask sparsity is sufficient for the masks we considered.
-Both of these initializations remedy the vanishing gradient problem at initialization (\textit{Scratch+} in \cref{fig:gradnorm}) and result in better generalization for all methods.
+In this section, we measure the gradient flow over the course of the training (\cref{fig:gradnorm}) and evaluate the performance of generalized He initialization method (\cref{table:results}), and that proposed by \citet{Liu2018}, over the commonly used dense initialization in sparse \gls{nn}.
+Additional gradient flow plots for the remaining methods are shared in \cref{sec:gradnorm_app}.
+Sparse \glspl{nn} initialized using the initialization distribution of a dense model (\textit{Scratch} in \cref{fig:gradnorm}) start in a flat region where gradient flow is very small and thus initial progress is limited.
+Learning starts after 1000 iterations for LeNet5 and 5000 for VGG-16, however, generalization is sub-optimal.

+\Citet{Liu2018} reported their proposed initialization has \emph{no empirical effect} as compared to the masked dense initialization\footnote{Models with \gls{batchnorm} and skip connections are less affected by initialization, and this is likely why the authors did not observe this effect.}.
+In contrast, our results show their method to be largely as effective as our proposed initialization, despite the \citet{Liu2018} initialization being incorrect in the general case (see \cref{sec:methods_init}).
+This indicates that the assumption of a neuron having roughly uniform connectivity is sufficient for the ranges of sparsity considered, possibly due to a law-of-large-numbers-like averaging effect.
+We expect this effect to disappear with higher sparsity and our initialization to be more important.
+Results in \cref{tab:lenet98} for a 98\% sparse LeNet5 demonstrate this, in which our sparsity-aware initialization provides 40\% improvement on test accuracy.
+Our initialization remedy the vanishing gradient problem at initialization (\textit{Scratch+} in \cref{fig:gradnorm}) and result in better generalization for all methods.
 For instance, improved initialization results in an 11\% improvement in Top-1 accuracy for VGG16 (62.52 vs 51.81).